-ECON 393 CREDITS: 0.25 - 0.5
+ECON 393 INDIVIDUAL STUDY

+Credit: 0.25-0.5

 This course is for students who wish to do advanced work beyond regular courses or to study subjects not included in course offerings.
-Credit for this course will count towards the Economics major.
-The credit to be awarded and the exact structure of the course will be determined by the instructor and approved by the department chair.
-Typical activities include regularly assigned readings of scholarly material, weekly meetings to discuss the readings, and a research paper project.
 Prerequisite: ECON 101, 102 and permission of instructor and department chair.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the established deadline.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar's deadline.